Theme Park Organisations

 • Sundown Adventureland.
 Children's theme park near Rampton, aimed fairly and squarely at the under-10s.
 The best rides are the Boozy Barrel Boat Ride and the new Tractor Ride.

 • Thorpe Park.
 One of the UK's first purpose-built theme parks, on the site of an old quarry just inside the M25, Thorpe Park is now part of the Merlin Entertainments Group.
-Major rides include Tidal Wave, a huge water ride, and four spectacular roller coasters: Collossus (the world's first 10-inversion roller coaster), Nemesis Inferno, Stealth and Saw.
+Major rides include Tidal Wave, Colossus, Nemesis Inferno, Stealth, the Swarm and Saw.

 • Watermouth Castle and Family Theme Park.
 Located near Ilfracombe, this historic Castle features a fantasy theme park, with rides and walk-through attractions.